-- All standard high pressure air hoses have automatic shut off quick-connects on the supply side which prevents injury due to hose whip or air blown particles.
-Tubing does not usually have quick-connect fittings, but is pushed over barbs or pushed into compression fittings. - Metal regulators and filter bowls are rated for an inlet pressure of 200 psi.
-The metal air filter bowl is made of zinc, providing greater pressure and chemical resistance than plastic bowls and it is less prone to damage if dropped.
+- All standard high pressure air hoses have automatic shut off quick-connects on the supply side which prevents injury due to hose whip or air blown particles. - Metal regulators and filter bowls are rated at 150 psi.
+The metal air filter bowl is made of aluminum, providing greater pressure and chemical resistance than plastic bowls and it is less prone to damage if dropped.